|For updates to this website and Polish Greatness (Blog) click on What's New

 village, I was 14.
 (The Eupen-Malmedy region is today's German-speaking Belgium.
 As a border area, it came from

 hands to hands.
 In 1919 it was accepted as a part of Belgium.
-Hitler after conquering Belgium incorporated this area
+Hitler after conquering Belgium incorporated this

-occupied Belgium.
+the occupied Belgium.
 We had visits from Gestapo, they interrogated me too.
 The third brother was hiding in our

 neighbourhood.
 They caught him.
 He returned from the Russian Front heavily wounded.